 Fu Ying, Chairperson, Foreign Affairs Committee of the National People`s Congress of the People`s Republic of China, in a special video message to the participants of the conference drew attention to new challenges that the world community faced after the Cold War.
 In her opinion, today everywhere there are trends of anti-globalization.
 Although the economic globalization contributed to the growth of well-being, the issue of capital management and control has not been resolved.
 Fu Ying believes that the global Westernization, imposed by the United States and Europe, resulted in a number of negative processes.
 At the same time, successful cooperation between Russia and China contributes to the development of security and prosperity not only in the region, but also in the entire world community.

-The first session, titled "The transformation of the political and economic world around us: Opportunities and threats for China and Russia," was moderated by Fyodor Lukyanov, Academic Director of the Valdai Discussion Club
+The first session, titled "The transformation of the political and economic world around us: Opportunities and threats for China and Russia," was moderated by Fyodor Lukyanov, Research Director of the Valdai Discussion Club.

 Sergey Karaganov, Dean of the School of International Economics and Foreign Affairs, National Research University Higher School of Economics, Honorary Chairman of the Presidium of the Council on Foreign and Defense Policy, began his speech with the idea that for the first time in relations between Russia and China global problems are on the table, and not exclusively the bilateral issues.
 And this shows the rapidly growing roles of both states in the world arena.
 Karaganov identified several trends.
 First, the processes of post-globalization that are gaining momentum are accompanied by the militarization of international economic relations.
 The driving force of this process, according to Karaganov, is the United States, which began to pursue such a policy under Barack Obama.
 Second, there is a gradual weakening of international strategic stability, and the world in fact is in the pre-war state.
 Karaganov believes that the failed global world à la America means the need for Russia and China to create an alternative center of power.
 Finally, he stressed the indispensability to regulate international strategic stability together with the US, because Russia 20 years later regained the status of the victorious power.